Stuart Clark: County Cricket

 He had a run of injuries in 2003–04, but recovered to play first-class cricket for Middlesex in England in 2005.

 He played for Hampshire in the 2007 English cricket season.

 Retirement

 Clark initially announced his retirement from state cricket in May 2011 but continued playing on a "part-time" basis in the IPL and domestic limited-overs matches while juggling his position as a manager of new Twenty20 franchise Sydney Sixers.
 He remained in the Blues' team sheet for the 2011–12 season as injury cover before retiring permanently from all cricket in February 2012.
-He ended his playing career on a high by leading his club side Sydney University to Belvidere Cup triumph.
+He ended his playing career on a high by leading his club team Sydney University to Belvidere Cup triumph.

 International career

 Surprise inclusion in squad

 In the 2005 Ashes series, in a shock decision, he was called into the Australia national cricket team squad for the fourth and fifth Tests covering for Glenn McGrath and Brett Lee after they both suffered injuries; however, both McGrath and Lee overcame the injuries early and went on to play.
 Australia Chairman of selectors Trevor Hohns said: We consider Stuart to be a similar style bowler to Glenn McGrath ... he is already in England and showing some good form, so we have selected him to provide some cover for the current injuries.